 )

-#> Estimates are from: Base model adding UACR.
+#> PREVENT estimates are from: Base model adding UACR.

 #> Warning: Estimating 30-year risk in people > 59 years of age is questionable